badT/Chatson/README.md

 ```
 Using rimraf clean the `dist` folder, which is the target of the `build`

-## Build & build:production
+## Build
 ```
 $ npm run build
 ```
 Builds the app into the 'dist' folder for deployment

+### Production
 ```
 $ npm run build:production
 ```
-clean the `dist` folder and rebuilds the app for deployment
+Cleans the `dist` folder, rebuilds the app for deployment and starts the server

-### Production
+### Note on history
-To run your server in production simply place the `index.html` and `dist` folder into
-your `web root`.

-In development mode the app uses `hashHistory` (e.g /#/home?_k=x928123) which
+In development mode the app uses `hashHistory` (e.g /#/home?k=x928123) which
 keeps track of your currently location on and the state of the page.
-It is adviced
+It is advised
 for production to use `browserHistory` instead of `hashHistory`

 To make this change edit `src/index.js`